 Publication of this book was made possible with assistance from the LitRI Translation Funding Program of the National Book Committee and Ministry of Education and Culture, the Republic of Indonesia.

-Apple and Knife will be published in the U.K. and Commonwealth countries by Harvill Secker (Vintage/ Penguin Random House).
+Apple and Knife will be published in the U.K. and Commonwealth countries on December 6, 2018 by Harvill Secker (Vintage/ Penguin Random House).

 For more information about the book, please visit Brow Books/ The Lifted Brow website.